 I studied geology for a while, and one of the places where it really comes to life is in Lulworth Cove in Dorset.
 The Jurassic Coast here is home to 150 million years of geological history and you can see it all around you – from the horseshoe-shaped cove, the layers of different rock and the arch of Durdle Door, to the fossils scattered along the shore.

 7. A photo that… I am most proud of (aka my National Geographic shot)

 This was such a tough one as it changes from day to day, but in the end I decided on this this shot of Notre Dame Cathedral in Paris last autumn.
 I love the way the afternoon sun makes a dappled pattern on the wall through the leaves.

 So there we are!
 Thanks again to Suzanne for the nomination.
-The idea now is to nominate other bloggers to join in, but I’ve totally lost track as to who has and hasn’t already been nominated, but if you’d like to have a go, then consider yourself nominated!
-Look forward to seeing photos from anyone who’d like to take up the challenge…
+The idea now is to nominate other bloggers to join in, but I’ve totally lost track as to who’s already been nominated, but if you’d like to have a go, then consider yourself nominated!
+Look forward to seeing photos from anyone who’d like to take the challenge…